jkichler/dealmakingApi/README.md

 Start application:

-This command will create the db and db tables in memory, seed dummy data, and start the express application
+This command will create the db and db tables in memory, seed dummy data, and start the express application.

 ```
 npm run start